How to write brilliant blogs ... when you'd rather stick a pencil in your eye!

-Listing out your topics also helps you to figure out what your keywords are.
-Remember to include them in your blog titles, as well as scattered naturally throughout the content.
+Listing your topics helps you to figure out what your keywords are to help with your SEO, which you can read more about here.
+Make sure you include them in your blog titles, as well as scattered naturally throughout the content.

 Now to start writing.
 It’s easy to write hundreds of words on your topic of interest, your passion or your products.
 But to write something that’s short and snappy, eye-catching and attention grabbing, takes time and patience.

 Blaise Pascal famously said about a letter he’d written: “I have made this longer than usual because I have not had time to make it shorter.”
 Mark Twain said similarly: “If I had more time, I would have written a shorter letter.”